Xzzit/ChipGAN-pytorch/README.md

 In this file, you should change the data location to your directory. (checkpoint, input images, save place. etc.)

 You could open the file and get more details.
 I have written code comments for you.
 Have fun!

+## Download Pre-trained Models
+I upload models on Google Driver, you could download them at [ChipGAN Models](https://drive.google.com/drive/folders/1lzS3LVWfSYo8viaLLJpoKeQHSrMqMwt5?usp=sharing)

+There are 5 models: criticA/B --> Whether a image is a Landscape/Inkwash paintings; criticINK --> Whether a image is a Blurred Inkwash painting; genA/B --> Generate Landscape/Inkwash paintings